HL7/fhir-pdmp/input/pagecontent/use-case.md

 - **PDMP Responder:** A state-based PDMP, including any intermediary or partner systems, that acts as a source of prescription data by responding to PDMP data requests.
 This system can be thought of as the server in a client-server interaction.

-**Note**: PDMP Responders may act as intermediaries, providing additional services such as the ability to query multiple state's systems on behalf of a requesting provider.
+**Note**: Intermediaries acting as PDMP Responders may provide additional services such as the ability to query multiple state's systems on behalf of a requesting provider.
 The method for accessing PDMP prescription data is the same whether a PDMP Responder is an intermediary or an actual state system.

 <div>
 <figure class="figure">